piegrh/Unity-Anime-Face-Detector/README.md

-# Unity Anime Dace Detector
+# Unity Anime Face Detector
 Detect anime faces in texture and images in Unity.
 This Library is basically a port of [lbpcascade_animeface by nagadomi](https://github.com/nagadomi/lbpcascade_animeface) to C# using [Emgu CV](https://www.emgu.com/wiki/index.php/Main_Page) (an OpenCV wrapper).
 Also some unity integration stuff.